Psychology of Mastermind Groups

 By Karyn Greenstreet

 Psychologists find that smaller groups work in a more cohesive manner.
-According to a study by Michael J. Saks, PhD., they studied the use of six-person juries versus twelve-person juries.
+According to a study by Michael J. Saks, PhD., they studied the use of 6-person juries versus 12-person juries.
 In the end analysis, he indicates, “In smaller groups, members shared more equally in the discussion, found the deliberations more satisfying, and were more cohesive.”
+This is one reason I recommend smaller mastermind groups versus larger ones: you can take discussions deeper and create stronger bonds among members.

-For instance, there is a social psychology phenomenon called Groupthink, where people modify their responses to a group discussion so as not to rock the boat.
-Yes, it creates harmony in a group, but in a mastermind group this can be deadly.
-As the group Facilitator, tell your members about this social phenomenon and assure them that each individual idea is important, even if it doesn’t match what the others are saying.
+• Groups have a psychological need for a sense of harmony among the members.
+In the “groupthink” norm, people modify their ideas to go along with what the majority wants so they don’t rock the boat.
+But in a mastermind group, this can be deadly.
+As the mastermind group Facilitator, tell your members about this social phenomenon and assure them that each individual idea is important, even if it doesn’t match what the others are saying.
+Sometimes the best ideas are generated by outlier thinking, not consensus thinking.

+And that’s what mastermind groups are all about — sharing the collective intelligence.
 We can’t control group social behavior.
-But we can be aware of it and watch out for it in our own groups, then bring it back to the group for discussion.
+But we can be aware of group psychology and watch out for it in our own mastermind groups.
+Then, bring it up in your meetings and have your members discuss it.

 1. George Mayers says: